jesrockr/stm32_f9p_rover_Android_companion_app/README.md

 ## Related Project

-This app is intended to be used with the matching STM32 rover firmware and the STM32 base logger firmware.
+This app is intended to be used with the matching STM32 rover firmware and the STM32 base logger firmware:

-Add links here after both repositories are public:

 ```text
 Base firmware:  https://github.com/jesrockr/stm32_f9p_gnss_base_logger